Pawpaw

 Perennial

 Pawpaw is North America’s native annonaceous fruit — custardy, tropical-candy flavor from a tree that laughs at eastern winters.
-Clonal thickets are normal; fruit set improves with genetic diversity, so plant at least two unrelated seedlings or grafted cultivars. subtropical and tropical Americas: thrives in rich bottomlands and part shade; protect young trees from full blasting sun and from deer that browse leaves. ☀️💧 Sun and Water: - Young trees: part shade; mature tolerate more sun with deep mulch and moisture. - Likes steady moisture and deep organic soil; tolerates wet feet better than drought. ✂️ Propagation: - Seeds: keep moist — they do not tolerate desiccation; long taproot, transplant carefully. - Grafting named varieties for quality.
+Clonal thickets are normal; fruit set improves with genetic diversity, so plant at least two unrelated seedlings or grafted cultivars. subtropical and tropical Americas: thrives in rich bottomlands and part shade; protect young trees from full blasting sun and from deer that browse leaves.
+Young trees: part shade; mature tolerate more sun with deep mulch and moisture.
+Likes steady moisture and deep organic soil; tolerates wet feet better than drought.
+Seeds: keep moist — they do not tolerate desiccation; long taproot, transplant carefully.
+Grafting named varieties for quality.
 Zebra swallowtail caterpillars eat leaves — that is a feature, not a crisis.
+Pawpaw: pick when full color, slight give, and aroma align -- early picks often ripen off-tree in a 65-72°F (18-22°C) room.
+Taste-test one fruit per tree sector; sun-exposed shoulders ripen faster than shaded interiors.
+Process windfalls within hours for jam or pulp; leaving them invites fruit fly internships.

 Good Neighbors